mfranzke/loading-attribute-polyfill/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/xojs/xo)

-This is a minimal and dependency-free vanilla JavaScript polyfill for the awesome loading="lazy"-attribute, that will be a huge improve for todays web performance challenges.
+Fast and lightweight vanilla JavaScript polyfill for the native behaviour to load elements right before they enter the viewport.
+Provides graceful degradation, and is - not just thatfor - SEO friendly.
+Handles images with srcset and within picture, as well as iframes. loading="lazy" will be a huge improve for todays web performance challenges, so use and polyfill it today!

 - Supports the standard loading="lazy" attribute
 - Released under the MIT license